 Emotions add richness and persistence to your efforts.
-Without our emotions we wouldn’t push through the more difficult challenges in life.
+Without our emotions, we wouldn’t push through the more difficult challenges in life.
 When we approach something emotionally, we dig and dive into that process much deeper.
 The difference between failure and success are often within the emotional response.
-This knife cuts both directions of course, but without emotions we wouldn’t be here now.
-Learning how to work emotionally is far more than than simply removing all your clingy responses.
+This knife cuts both directions of course, but without emotions, we wouldn’t be here now.
+Learning how to work emotionally is far more than simply removing all your clingy responses.

 It takes 3 seconds to process a thought yet it takes 3 months to process a deep emotion.

-This has profound implication in how to work through problems.
+This has profound implication on how to work through problems.

-When helping a person heal, a critical part of the process is helping them pace to their emotional timeline as much as their mental timeline.
+When helping a person heal, a critical part of the process is helping them pace with their emotional timeline as much as their mental timeline.